yukaiw23/pointnet/README.md

 | Three Quarters | 88.7136 | 85.4157 |

 # Data Manipulation
-In order to test robustness of Pointnet++ and the performance of applying it in unexpected and more complex situation, the training data has been modified.
-One quarter, half and three quarters of the original data are removed with respect to center of mass of each pointcloud
+In order to test the robustness of Pointnet++ and the performance of applying it in unexpected and more complex situations, the training data has been modified.
+One-quarter, half, and three-quarters of the original data are removed with respect to the center of mass of each point cloud

-The calculation of center of mass of pointcloud is based on following equations:
+The calculation of the center of mass of point cloud is based on the following equations:
 <p align="center">
    <img src = "https://user-images.githubusercontent.com/114976583/230176228-026453ed-4eb3-4c84-9cf0-6d8794553d97.png">